Kay Smith's goal is to empower her readers all over the world by sharing info that useful, encouraging & helps one live a life they love.

 Get a mentor!!
 You can’t get to where you want to go if you don’t know how to get there!
 You will be going in circles if you try to figure it out yourself.
 Find someone who is already doing what you want to be doing and ask them to be your mentor.
 Ask yourself what qualities/strengths that person has, that you don’t have.
 Find out what things you need to learn or what you need to work on and work on them, immediately!

-I want to stress the fact that you are writing down actual goals and not just dreams.
-It is the important that you know the difference between a goal and a dream.
+- I want to stress the fact that you are writing down actual goals and not just dreams.
+It is important that you know the difference between a goal and a dream.
 Goals are specific.
-They list not only items you hope to reach, but goals also include how and when you will reach the desired goal.
+They list not only items you hope to reach, but how and when you will reach the desired goal.
 It is a waste of time writing down goals if you aren’t specific on how and when you are going to reach them.
-Goals that are not specific are just dreams and chances are, if they are not specific enough they will never happen.
+Goals that are not specific are just dreams.
+There is a good chance if they are not specific enough, your dream will never happen.

-While it’s good to set goals that will stretch you a little bit, make sure they are realistic and attainable.
-A person in an entry level position, shouldn’t expect to immediately be promoted as a CEO because they are not experienced.
-Do in fact, break down your goals into more digestible bites so that are more realistic and attainable.
+- While it’s good to set goals that will stretch you a little bit, make sure they are realistic and attainable.
+A person in an entry-level position, shouldn’t expect to immediately be promoted as a CEO because they are not experienced.
+Do, in fact, break down your goals into more digestible bites so that they are more realistic and attainable.

-For example, let’s say your goal is make $20,000 in sales by year end.
+For example, let’s say your goal is to make $20,000 in sales by year-end.
 The goal alone, may seem unattainable, but if you broke it down into $5,000.00 increments throughout the year, it would be more attainable.
 You would be less likely to give up if you are going for a smaller more reachable amount rather than a large sum.